Sneglium/Et-Cetera/README.md

  - Nothing.

 The *Sneaking Tweaks* module (technical: `sneak_tweaks`) changes some mechanics around sneaking and adds new ones to make it feel more useful and immersive.
 Primarily, this module makes sneaking stealthier by disabling players' footstep sounds and hiding their nametags when sneaking.
-It also makes some interface changes to indicate visually that you're in sneak mode.
-Lastly, it adds a 'sneak jump' ability, allowing you to gain a small amount of extra height by jumping from a sneak and makes sneaking resist unwanted movement (ex. sliding on ice or being pushed by other objects).
+It also changes the camera height to indicate visually that you're in sneak mode.
+Lastly, it makes sneaking resist unwanted movement (ex. sliding on ice or being pushed by other objects).

+Note that none of these changes will affect players with the `fly` privilege.

 **List of Settings:**